MonashNovaRover/nova/src/ros/nova-gui/docs/webgl.md

 # WebGL Hooks
 Written by Bailey!
-Please reach to me if you need help with this topic.
+Please reach out to me if you need help with this topic.
 It can be very dense.

 I have written a suite of hooks to help you do shader programming in react!